Fonteia gens: Branches and cognomina

-The Fonteii Balbi were not related to the other Fonteii as an inscription found in Etruria tells that they belonged to the tribe Sabatina – prevalent in this area – whilst the other Fonteii were from Tusculum, associated with the tribe Papiria.
+Of the same sort is Balbus, which originally referred to someone given to stammering.
+The Fonteii Balbi may not have been related to the other Fonteii, as an inscription from Etruria indicates that they belonged to the tribus Sabatina, prevalent in this area, whilst the other Fonteii, from Tusculum, belonged to the tribus Papiria.
+The only persons of this name mentioned in history lived during the first half of the second century BC.